liquidz/clj-password-check/README.md

 #### @last-checker

-"@last-checker" represents last checker function name as Symbol with this value, you can check error point
+"@last-checker" represents last checker function name as Symbol. with this value, you can check error point.

 ## License